finnmglas/Launcher/README.md

 After you selected your most important Apps, you will spend way less time on your homescreen, trying to find them.
 One Swipe, one buttonpress - your App opens immediately.

+You can even customize it ([view theme examples][theme-examples]).
+You simply **choose a wallpaper and the app adjusts to it**.
+As this feature is quite new (since v1.2.0), please make sure to give some feedback on how it works ... you can also just use the builtin minimal themes.

 This app **costs you nothing** and is **ad-free**!
 So make the best of your time on the phone by using this Launcher ([download now][googleplay])!